anshulchauhan502/Anshul_face_diffusion_innovation_lab/README.md

 2. Create a fake_face director on same directory as scritc.py . fake_faces will contain "faces" folder (in which whole dataset images are).
 3. Now to run main scriptc.py , first set the dataroot path to fake_faces folder. then run it.(path e.g. '/content/fake_face')

-   after running main file it would create a result folder and a model_checkpoint.pth .
+After running main file it would create a result folder and a model_checkpoint.pth .
 As there is no model checkpoint for starting, it will be created automatically on first running.

+project-directory/

+├── scriptc.py                 # Main Python script

+├── fake_faces/                # Directory for fake face images

+│     └── faces/                 # Subdirectory containing the images

+├── requirement.txt            # List of dependencies for the project

 DATASET
-Dataset are all fake face images downloaded from https://thispersondoesnotexist.com/ .
+ are all fake face images downloaded from https://thispersondoesnotexist.com/ .

 The code implements a denoising diffusion model using a simplified U-Net architecture.
 The goal is to train the model to reverse the process of adding noise to images (a process called diffusion), ultimately generating new, clean images.